thoun/abyss/README.md

 The Healer cannot take a Monster with its effect
 The Assassin have no effect on Sentinel lords
 You cannot look at ally discard
+Leviathan monster tokens can only be drawn when fighting Leviathans